-Tax years 2014, 2015 and 2016 remain open to examination by major taxing jurisdictions to which the Company is subject, which are primarily in the United Kingdom and the United States, as carryforward attributes generated in years past may still be adjusted upon examination by the United Kingdom's H.M.
+Tax years 2015, 2016 and 2017 remain open to examination by major taxing jurisdictions to which the Company is subject, which are primarily in the United Kingdom and the United States, as carryforward attributes generated in years past may still be adjusted upon examination by the United Kingdom's H.M.
 Revenue & Customs, the Internal Revenue Service ("IRS") or state tax authorities.
 The Company is currently not under examination by the IRS or any other jurisdictions for any tax years.

 We have not provided a deferred tax liability on the cumulative amount of unremitted foreign earnings of international subsidiaries because it is our intent to permanently reinvest such earnings outside of the United States.
-We would recognize this deferred tax liability if we were to experience a change in circumstances producing a change in that intention.
-The United States foreign tax credits which would arise upon such a distribution have also not been recognized.